dogweather/forkful/content/en/ruby/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions (regex) in Ruby are patterns used to match character combinations in strings, enabling developers to search for, match, and manipulate text efficiently.
-Programmers utilize regex for tasks such as validation, parsing, and string manipulation, making it an indispensable tool for text processing.

 ## How to:

 ### Basic Matching
 To match a string against a simple pattern, you can use the `match` method.
 Below, we're checking if the word "Ruby" exists in a given string.